 There is a huge body of literature about this topic that would be far too broad to discuss here.
-Having done quite a lot of research, I can’t wait to expand on the subject in the coming weeks and months.
-So, for more focused in-depth on this, definitely keep an eye on future publications here.
+Having done quite a lot of research, I can’t wait to expand on the subject.
+So, for more focused in-depth on this, definitely have a look at our Introduction to Biophilic Design.

 For today I’ll describe 5 great products from companies that offer eco-friendly and beautiful materials we implemented already in our projects or are looking to include.

 Forbo Sphera Energetic, Homogeneous Floor